Go Back Go Back

 The boyfriend reluctantly allowed her to move in with him in his small Makuti-thatched hut located a few meters away from his parent’s house.
-And just like that - without fanfare or any cinderella esque celebrations - Purity was married.
-Now aged 19, and a mother of two, she looks confused and uncertain of her future.
+And just like that Purity was married.
+Now aged 19, Purity is a mother of two.

 “To be honest, this is not the way I envisioned my life would turn out,” she says.
 With no formal education, and very minimal life skills, Purity’s life has been reduced to playing mother and housewife at age 19.
 “I don’t work.
-Who would give me a job, anyway?” she says thoughtfully.
+Who would give me a job, anyway,” she says rather hesitantly.

-Purity spends her days looking after her children, while her husband, now aged 30, works as a casual laborer in Mnarani village.
+Purity spends her days looking after the children, while her husband, now aged 30, works as a casual laborer in Mnarani village.

 Meet Naomi

 Hardly 50 yards away from Purity’s Makuti-thatched hut is Naomi Kitsao, aged 18.
 She is also a mother of two, and married to a 19 year old.
 Her story has lots of resemblance to Purity.
-As a matter of fact, they used to be best friends in school.
+In fact, they used to be best friends in school.

 “When Purity got a boyfriend while we were in school, we used to admire her,” says Naomi.
 “Her boyfriend used to buy her gifts and treat her so well, most girls in school desperately wanted to be like her,” says Naomi.
 Under peer pressure, Naomi, then 14 years began having multiple sexual relations with a number of boys in and out of school.
 She admits not having any knowledge or information about adolescent sexual reproductive health.